igvteam/igv-webapp/README.md

 ![](img/CustomModalTracks.png)

-The following example shows the track configuration file for the same menu item and table as the example above, but in this case the track details are in a file located in the *resources/tracks* folder, as specified by the `data` property.
-Alternatively, the `data` property can specify a URL to the file.
+The following example shows the track configuration file for the same menu item and table as the example above, but in this case the track details are in a tab or comma delimited file describing a table with column headers.
+Each column header is mapped to a track configuration json property.
+A ```url``` column is required to load the track.
+The table file is specified with the "data" property, and can be either a relative local path or URL.

 ```json
 {